Infineon/mtb-example-wifi-mqtt-client/README.md

          - `ROOT_CA_CERTIFICATE`: Root CA certificate of the MQTT broker

-         See [Setting up the MQTT broker](#setting-up-the-mqtt-broker) to learn how to configure these macros for AWS IoT and Mosquitto MQTT brokers.
+         See [Setting up the MQTT broker](#setting-up-the-mqtt-broker) to learn how to configure these macros for AWS IoT MQTT broker.

          For a full list of configuration macros used in this code example, see [Wi-Fi and MQTT configuration macros](#wi-fi-and-mqtt-configuration-macros).